TedHusted/awake/awake.md/awake.md

 The three Vice Ministers are waiting for Dr. Sun in the Kangwon Room at Unit 42.
 This time, there are no briefing folders, just water glasses and a crystal pitcher.
 Choi Hyun-seok reaches for the pitcher and fills his glass.

 “There is a developing situation,” advises General Ri.
-“The Mek synthetic agent is reaching out.”
+“The Xantan is reaching out.”

 “Sorry to keep you waiting.
 Another meeting ran late,” says Dr Sun entering the room.